-The West lighthouse is the only lighthouse with a light located on the bottom of the building.
+The West lighthouse is the only lighthouse with a light located at the bottom of the building.
 It is also a light that flashes red and not white.
 The walk down to the lighthouse is 98 steps down the cliffside to the viewing platform and a further 64 steps to the bottom floor of the lighthouse.
 The centre itself is accessible but you won’t see many nesting puffins from up there.
 The centre is open from April to September and the cost of the walk down to the lighthouse is £5 for adults, £3.50 for students and £2.50 for children.

 You will see many dramatic landscapes on the way to the Lighthouse one of which is Kebble Lough.
 The scenic lake and surrounding wetlands attract many nesting birds such as ducks, coots, grebes and snipe.
 You may also catch a glimpse of that legendary golden hare.
 If you don’t spot the hare you can see the orchids and the pyramidal bugle in bloom in springtime.

 The East Lighthouse was built in 1856 and you can see its white light when leaving Rathlin Island on the Ferry.
 Off the coast of the lighthouse if it’s a clear day you will see the Scottish Islands of Islay and Jura.
 The caves hidden below the lighthouse hold a special place in history as a hiding place for kings.